DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 We also want to keep our system as clean as possible from other complex technologies so that anyone can start working with it, and add whatever packages and technologies they want.
 You can use composer to add Symfony packages, Doctrine and more on your own.

 ## Architectural Style
-An architectural style, are restrictions that guide how we define architectural elements and relate between them in ways that satisfy the given style.
+An architectural style, is a set of restrictions that guide how we define architectural elements and relate between them in ways that satisfy the given style.

-Our style, first and foremost, follows the definitions presented in the [Component Classifications](#component-classifications) section.
+Our style is a component based architectural style, that follows the definitions presented in the [Component Classifications](#component-classifications) section.
 Meaning that any component in our architecture will belong to a specific classification defined in that section.

-Each component will be divided in a Core-Model-Controller manner, such that: Each component's functionallity that is visible, and can be triggered by an end-user will be referred by a `Controller` sub-component.
-And any functionallity that is not visible to the end-user will be referred by a `Model` sub-component.
-User-made components may contain only components that are divided into `Controller` & `Model` sub-components. `Core` is basically `Model` components  that define the overall system's workflow and gives user-made `Controllers` & `Models` the basic functionallity needed to integrate with the system's workflow and features.
+Each component will be divided in a Core-Model-Controller manner, such that: Each component's functionallity that is visible, and can be triggered by an end-user will be referred by a `Controller` component.
+And any functionallity that is not visible to the end-user will be referred by a `Model` component.
+User-made components may choose any style he desires for `Model` components, but must create `Controller` components on top of them when making it visible to the end-user through the API. `Core` components are basically `Model` components  that define the overall system's workflow and give user-made components the basic functionallity needed to integrate with the system's workflow and features.

-This style is not very restrictive in its definitions, as it only divides whatever component given into which part of it define the end-user interface of the API (`Controller`) and the other part as a different components (`Model`/`Core`).
-The style is intended to be scalable to provide the ability to scale the base system into any kind of API by developing your own `Controllers`/`Models`.
+This style is not very restrictive in its definitions, as it only divides whatever component given into which part of it define the visible end-user interface of the API (`Controller`) and the other part as a different component/architecture (`Model`/`Core`).
+The style is intended to be modular, maintainable and extendable to provide the ability to expand the base system into any kind of API by developing your own `Controllers`/`Models`.
 The base components (`Core`) are developed with functionallity to help you maintain a managed flow of procedures, requests and analysis on the overall system.

 ### Definitions
 The system uses the following syntactic terms, which are presented as architectural components.
 The purpose of those definitions is to create a template for passing different type of data elements between components, such that architectually (and practically) components won't need to worry if the data came in from a coded array or database tuple.